Hub-for-Clubs/Hub-for-Clubs.github.io/index.md

 ## Initialization

-The [config](https://www.youtube.com/watch?v=dQw4w9WgXcQ) directory is intended to hold settings files.
-The repository contains one file: [config/settings.development.json](https://www.youtube.com/watch?v=dQw4w9WgXcQ).
+The config directory is intended to hold settings files.
+The repository contains one file: [config/settings.development.json].

 This file contains default definitions for Profiles, Projects, and Interests and the relationships between them.
 Consult the walkthrough video for more details.